barrucadu/memo.barrucadu.co.uk/memos/campaign-ideas.markdown

 guard their secrets; and the corrupted forces of the Nag Lord, chaos godling from the north, expand their reach bit by bit.

-- **Politics:** Low
-- **Roleplaying:** Medium
-- **Self Direction:** High

 **Player buy-in:** The player characters are Dolmenwood natives, who have decided to leave behind the safe towns and fields that we know to head off in search of adventure.
 They're typical loot-motivated adventurers.
-Practically, this would be a hexcrawl, where you start off with an incomplete and inaccurate map of things people generally know of, but will need to explore to get concrete information.
+You'll start off with an incomplete and inaccurate map of things people generally know of, but will need to explore to get concrete information.
 There'll be plenty of rumours and strange happenings to give you ideas.

-### Veinscrawl

-The dwarves tunneled into a vast chasm leading deep, deep, down, into a realm which has never seen the light of the sun, and is home to strange peoples and monsters.

-Now, months later, a bustling town of adventurers and profiteers has formed along its side.
-Some trading with the inhabitants, others sending out parties in search of treasure.
-It's a new gold rush, who knows what this strange underworld will bring?

-- **Politics:** Low
-- **Roleplaying:** Low
-- **Self Direction:** High

-**Player buy-in:** The player characters are adventurers from the surface who now live in the town, making their living by heading out, exploring, finding new things, and returning triumphant.
-They are self-directed, interested in exploring for the sake of exploring, and motivated by treasure and discovery.

 ## Traveller

+### The Annililik Run

+Every four years, there's a race along the old trade route between Vland and Capital: contestants gather in their thousands, flying old fashioned ships (limited to jump-2) and complying with stringent rules (must jump only to inhabited systems, may not use collapsible fuel tanks, may not engage in space combat with other contestants, etc) to make the Annililik Run in honour of those traders who provided a much-needed service during the turbulent beginnings of the Third Imperium.

+But that's just the surface.
+The Annililik Run is anything but a peaceful and safe race: it lasts 75 weeks, the prize for first place (judged on a combination of travel time and trade profit) is enough to set a crew up for life, and even in inhabited systems there's always time for something to go wrong, or be *made* to go wrong.
+Greed, sabotage, outright cheating, and the hijinks of world governments and corporate sponsors create trouble and danger at every stop.

+**Player buy-in:** The whole campaign is about getting from point A to point B, it's pretty linear.
+The fun comes from figuring out how to do that in a reasonable timeframe while making money on the way, while also dealing with people who try to mislead or otherwise stop you.
+Of course, you can *also* cheat and try to thin out the competition.

-### The Traveller Campaign
+### The Pirates of Drinax

-A sandbox campaign set in the standard Traveller setting.
-This will probably be in a border region like the Spinward Marches or the Trojan Reach just because I think being set entirely within one of the vast space empires reduces the scope for small-scale interstellar politics: it's either big-scale dukes-plotting-against-the-emperor kind of thing or power-tripping planetary governments, with nothing in between.

-You will have a ship and a mortgage to pay off, or maybe a free ship from someone you owe favours to, and will need to do whatever it takes to meet those obligations.
-Carrying freight and passengers is easy but kind of dull, seeking out patrons to undertake missions for pay can be better but also risky.
-You'll occasionally unintentionally stumble into trouble or adventure.
-You can follow rumours to find wealth, or maybe just disaster.

-- **Politics:** ?
-- **Roleplaying:** ?
-- **Self Direction:** High

-**Player buy-in:** This is essentially a job- or planet-of-the-week / "do what you want" campaign: I'll prepare interesting locations, people, rumours, and opportunities, and you engage with whatever seems fun.
-This campaign can easily transform into a more focussed one if we want.
+Drinax, once a mighty interstellar kingdom but now a bombed-out radioactive husk of a world, lies along two major trade routes and is close to two of the most significant interstellar empires in all of Charted Space: the Aslan Hierate and the Third Imperium.

+The current king has a daring plan to recover some of Drinax's lost
+glory: he needs a band of privateers and agents, who can curry favour with worlds once part of the kingdom, and also cause trouble along the trade routes between the Hierate and the Imperium.
+No empire is willing to allow another to establish a large permanent military force close to their borders, but they may be willing to delegate the job of policing the space lanes to a newly-reformed kingdom which they could easily squash if it starts trouble.

+The king's plan is to bring the old worlds of the kingdom back under the banner of Drinax, stir up piracy in the region enough that the empires agree something needs to be done, and then use that to get their blessing for a new interstellar state.
+Of course, if they learn too soon that *Drinax* is behind the upsurge in piracy, it'll all fall apart...

+**Player buy-in:** The player characters have two very different
+roles: negotiators and space pirates.
+Both of those have to sound fun.
+You will be able to (and are encouraged to!) play the faction game to some degree, making allies (or enemies) of powerful NPCs and groups, and so could delegate one side of the campaign entirely to some trusted aides, but it will take a while to get the resources to do that, so you'll be doing both in the beginning.
+Furthermore, this is a sandbox-style campaign: there are several key adventures and missions, but player characters are expected to go above and beyond just those, and will need to think about how to curry favour with factions and cause trouble on the trade routes themselves.

 ### To Boldly Go